LukasKalbertodt/lina/README.md

 Those are all fine libraries, but I was not 100% happy with either of them.
 So I wrote my own!
 `lina` is not *better* than these other libraries, just has a different API that better fits my taste.

-## Why nightly only?

-Currently only one feature is used:

-- `generic_const_exprs`: this allows methods like `Vector<T, N>::extend(T) -> Vector<T, N + 1>`.
-  I could hide all of those methods behind a feature gate, but I don't need that.
-  If people are interested in that, I'm happy to accept a PR.

 ## Status of this project